 Jingyuan (Leo) Chen

 Hi!
 I’m a CS PhD candidate at Princeton University advised by Professor Amit Levy.
-I research about automating system problem solving with tools such as formal methods and machine learning.
+I research about automating system problem solving with PL+ML.
 I'm generally interested in program analysis, verification, synthesis and debugging.
 I'm currently hacking on the following topics:

 - Automated In-production Debugging